yunhaixiang/yunhaimath/index.md

 <!---I have a math blog called [_The Singularity_](https://thesingularity.me){:target="_blank"}. -->

 Outside math, I'm curious, but not very knowledgeable, about philosophy.
 I also dabble in close-up magic, which is a hobby I've had since I was young.
-In my free time, I enjoy reading, anime, films, video games, and the game of Go.
+In my free time, I enjoy reading, anime, films, and video games